next-intl Internationalization

 - Do not use `useTranslations()` in Server Components — use `getTranslations()` instead

-- Keep `defaultLocale` set to `"da"` in the i18n config
+- Set `defaultLocale` to the project primary locale in the i18n config

 - Do not create inline translation objects — always use the message files